spectrocloud/blackadder/README.md

 ```
 client = connet_to_kubernetes()

-# retrieves our agent configuraton from the kube-api-server
+# retrieves our agent configuration from the kube-api-server
 chaos_agent = client.get_chaos_agent()

 while True: